qkeddy/e-commerce-back-end/README.md

 ## Features
-API endpoints to support full CRUD operations against a simple E-Commerce database.
+- API endpoints to support full CRUD operations against a simple E-Commerce database.
+- Seed database to populate test data using Sequelize.

 ## Usage
 See steps above.